Azilen/Twitter-Parallax-Table/README.md

 #####HOW TO IMPLEMENT IT

-1) User pulls down (when the Scrollview content is already at the top of the screen).
+1. User pulls down (when the Scrollview content is already at the top of the screen)
-2) User scrolls down/up
+2. User scrolls down/up

 #####PULL DOWN